Hepatitis C is a form of viral hepatitis which causes inflammation of the liver and can damage the liver cells.

 Currently there is no vaccine against the hepatitis C virus.
 So, to avoid the spread of the disease and other blood borne illnesses, people should:

-- Avoid sharing personal items which may be contaminated with blood (such as toothbrushes and razors)
+- Avoid sharing personal items that may be contaminated with blood (such as toothbrushes and razors)

-- People with the hepatitis C virus should advise their dentist or any other health professional that they are carriers of the virus.
+People with hepatitis C should tell household members or sexual partners that they are carriers of the virus.
+They should also advise their dentist or other health professional that they are carriers of the virus.

 It is very important to get a full explanation of the condition from a doctor.
-Most local hospitals have a public health unit which can also supply information and advice.
-The Hepatitis C Peer Support Project, Hepatitis C Resource Centre and Hepatitis Support Fondation of New Zealand provide support and information services:
+Most local hospitals have a public health unit that can also supply information and advice.
+The Hepatitis Foundation of New Zealand provides support and information services:

 The Hepatitis Foundation of New Zealand